“Emotional Shocks and Consumer Spending” (with Qingyin Cai)

 Applied Economic Perspectives and Policy, December 2020.

-“SNAP Authorization and Local Retailer Participation” (with Metin Çakır, Christian A. Gregory, and Feng Qiu)
+“SNAP Authorization and Local Retailer Participation” (with Metin Çakır and Feng Qiu)

 Under Review

-Abstract: We study how a major retailer's adoption of the Supplemental Nutrition Assistance Program (SNAP) influences the authorization decisions of other retailers in local markets.
-Exploiting Dollar General's chain-wide SNAP adoption in 2004 and using a difference-in-differences design, we find that the number of other SNAP-authorized grocery stores increases by 15 percent, with event study estimates showing that the effects persist and grow over time.
-We find evidence for three mechanisms.
-First, individual SNAP enrollment increases following Dollar General's adoption, expanding the customer base and making SNAP authorization more attractive to other retailers.
-Second, spillovers are larger in concentrated markets, consistent with strategic interdependence where firms face stronger incentives to respond to rivals' SNAP adoption.
-Third, effects are stronger in counties with low initial SNAP coverage, where Dollar General’s adoption may reduce uncertainty about program viability or signal previously unmet demand to other retailers.
-These findings suggest that complementarities in retailers’ participation decisions extend program access beyond directly treated firms and highlight the important role of private market dynamics in delivering public assistance.
+Abstract: We study how a major retailer’s adoption of the Supplemental Nutrition Assistance Program (SNAP) affects local retailers’ authorization decisions.
+Using Dollar General’s chain-wide SNAP adoption in 2004 and a difference-in-differences design, we find that the number of SNAP-authorized grocery stores rises by about 15 percent.
+We identify three mechanisms.
+First, SNAP enrollment rises following adoption, expanding the customer base.
+Second, effects are larger in more concentrated markets, consistent with strategic responses.
+Third, effects are strongest in underserved counties, where adoption reduces uncertainty about program viability.
+The results highlight the role of private market dynamics in delivering public assistance.

 “Do Social Movements Benefit Local Minority Businesses?
 Evidence from BLM Protests” (with Feng Qiu)